 Happy weekend, and welcome back to 3-Ingredient Happy Hour, the weekly drink column featuring super simple yet delicious libations.
-This week we’re making a drink that’s perfect for sipping while lazily float around in a body of water: the shandy.
+Today we are featuring a bracing and briny favorite of mine that I have been sipping on for years: the polarizing Pickletini.

-Hello, and welcome back to to What’s Cooking?, the weekly open thread where you get to share all of your brilliant thoughts, advice, recipes, and opinions on all things food-related.
+Hello, and welcome back to What’s Cooking?, the open thread where you get to share your brilliant thoughts, advice, recipes, and opinions on all things food-related.
 Summer is (sadly) drawing to an end, so I’d like to take this opportunity to talk about your favorite summer food moments, and how you plan to savor the…

 Happy weekend, and welcome back to 3-Ingredient Happy Hour, the weekly drink column featuring super simple yet delicious libations.
-This week we’re making a truly tropical, fresh-to-death pineapple daiquiri.
+Today we’re making a sophisticated drink featuring scotchy scotch scotch: the Rob Roy.

 Garlic skins have always been my least favorite part of peeling garlic.
 They either stick to my fingers, or float about the kitchen, carried by slight breezes before making their home on random appliances.
 But I resent them no more, my dears, because it turns out they make a kick-ass broth.

 Hello, and welcome to a very special edition of Will It Sous Vide?, the column where I usually make whatever you want me to with my immersion circulator.
 Not only are we finally cooking a long-requested dish—porchetta di testa—but we, as you can see, have video.

 If you’ve watched any appreciable amount of cooking shows, you’ve most likely been instructed by some famous chef to “finish” your dish with a drizzle of oil, a sprinkling of salt, or some freshly chopped herbs.
 “Finishing” a dish, which is quite different than polishing one off, simply means adding those extra…